 In May 2015 a new directive (2015/413/EU) on the correct legal basis (transport safety) came into force and applies to all member states.
-The UK, along with Denmark and Ireland who also opted out of the original directive, have until May 2017 to comply – although this could now be affected by the UK’s decision to leave the EU.
+The UK, along with Denmark and Ireland who also opted out of the original directive, have until May 2017 to comply.

-There are already processes in place to ensure you're punished for traffic offences abroad.
+There were already processes in place to ensure that you're punished for traffic offences abroad.

 - Bilateral agreements exist between the UK and Ireland and the UK and the Isle of Man for exchange of registered keeper details.

 - Many countries operate ‘deposit schemes’ (effectively an on-the-spot-fine) where police can demand payment at the roadside as a deposit against a later fixed penalty charge or possible court prosecution.

-- In extreme cases your driving licence can be taken away.
+- In extreme cases your driving licence or vehicle can be taken away.
 And a temporary ban makes it difficult to carry on with your holiday or return home.

-For things like parking fines or driving in restricted traffic zones – the most common offence committed abroad by AA members, if our mail is anything to go by – the authorities can use debt collection agencies to recover fines.
+For things like parking fines or driving in restricted traffic zones (If our mail is anything to go by these are the most common offence committed abroad by AA members) the authorities can use debt collection agencies to recover fines.

 Operating across Europe, agencies are appointed by the authorities in one country to act on their behalf to recover fines in another country.
 If you find yourself in this situation you can expect to hear either from European Municipality Outsourcing (EMO), or from Euro Parking Collection (EPC).